kumarkrishh/pantrypal.ai/README.md

 npm start
 ```

-The app will be accessible at [http://localhost:3000](http://localhost:3000) in your browser.
+The app will be visible at [http://localhost:3000](http://localhost:3000) in your browser.

 ---

-PantryPal.ai is your go-to solution for turning what's in your pantry into mouth-watering meals.
-Cook with confidence, creativity, and convenience!